Gaussian and Non-Gaussian Universality of Data Augmentation: Introduction

 \subsection{A non-technical overview}

-This section sketches our results, and aims at a broad audience.
+The remainder of this section sketches our results informally.
 Rigorous definitions follow in Section \ref{sec:definitions}.
-Our general setup is as follows: Given is a data set, consisting of observations that we assume to be $d$-dimensional i.i.d.\ random vectors in $\mathbb{R}^d$.
+Our general setup is as follows: Given is a data set, consisting of observations that we assume to be $d$-dimensional i.i.d.\ random vectors in $\cD \subseteq \mathbb{R}^d$.
 We are interested in estimating a quantity $\theta\in\mathbb{R}^q$, for some $q$.
 This may be a model parameter, the value of a risk function or a statistic, and so forth.
-The data is augmented by applying $k$ transformations to each observation.
-We distinguish two cases: Generating $k$ transformations for each observation separately (assumed throughout most of the paper), or generating $k$ transformations once and using them repeatedly (treated separately in Section \ref{sectn:repeated_augmentations}).
-In either case, we obtain an augmented data set of size $n\cdot k$.
-An estimator for $\theta$ is then a function ${f:\mathbb{R}^{nkd}\rightarrow\mathbb{R}^q}$, and we estimate $\theta$ as
+The data is augmented by applying $k$ randomly generated transformations to each data point.
+That yields an augmented data set of size $n\cdot k$.
+An estimator for $\theta$ is then a function ${f:\cD^{nk}\rightarrow\mathbb{R}^q}$, and we estimate $\theta$ as

-The functions $f$ we are interested in satisfy a ``noise stability'' property---this condition is rather technical to state (see Section \ref{sec:main:result}), but loosely speaking says that $f$ is not too sensitive to small perturbations of any of its input coordinates.
-It holds for all sample averages (such as empirical risks or plug-in estimators), but beyond these also for a much larger class of estimators.
-Our main result is Theorem \ref{thm:main}: For a noise-stable function $f$ and all $h$ in a certain class $\cH$ of smooth functions,

-The theorem specifies both $\tau$ and the parameters of the Gaussian variables explicitly.
-The function $h$ can be chosen as a specific statistic, but also serves as a generic ``test function'': Theorem \ref{thm:weak:convergence} shows that the class $\cH$ is sufficiently large to guarantee that, if ${\tau(n,k)\rightarrow 0}$ for all ${h\in\cH}$ as ${n, k\rightarrow\infty}$, the distributions of estimates converge,

-where $\smash\darrow$ denotes convergence in distribution. \ The results can be read as follows: $\tau$ is a (somewhat complicated) function of terms that measure the noise stability of $f$.
-For a given estimator, we can evaluate these terms to verify that ${\tau\rightarrow 0}$ as $n$ grows large.
-If so, the limiting distribution of $f(\text{augmented data)}$ is that of $f(\text{surrogates})$.
-Expressing the limit with Gaussian variables is a probabilistic way of saying that the behavior of $f$ is \emph{completely determined by a mean and a variance} as $n$ grows large.
-That allows us, for example, to draw consistent confidence intervals, and evaluate their width.
-The function $\tau$ provides the rate of convergence to this limit.
-We will see that the limit distribution and convergence rate allow us to identify interesting effects, and our experiments show that these effects are visible even at small sample sizes.

-We analyze several specific estimators in detail: One example is empirical averages.
-For these, our results provide a guideline: Augmentation is beneficial if it uses transformations that do not increase the marginal variance of individual observations (Section \ref{sec:averages}).
-Section \ref{sec:chisquare} illustrates how data augmentation can fail on a very simple toy example.
-A high-dimensional example is given in Section \ref{sec:nonsmooth}.
-In high-dimensional problems, smoothness conditions as assumed by our results may not hold, and we show how to apply our results to such a non-smooth estimator via approximation.
-Results for ridge regression are given in Section \ref{sectn:ridge_regression}, including the case shown in Figure \ref{fig:intro_plot}.
-Section \ref{sectn:repeated_augmentations} states a version of Theorem 2 for augmentation protocols that apply each transformation to multiple data points, which can additionally complicate the behavior of estimates.